pyrkamarcin/CommonDataLayer/docs/deployment/local/helm.md

 - [helm][helm-www]
 ## Setting up local cluster
 ### Start the cluster
-Decide how much resources can be used by the local k8s cluster and start it.
+Decide how many resources can be used by the local k8s cluster and start it.

 Note: Resources aren't blocked if k8s cluster is idle, parent system can still use them.
 It's recommended to use all/almost all of available cpus because rust compilation takes place in this environment(and it can take a while especially on a release build).